What is wellness? The WHO defines Wellness as:

 “…a state of complete physical, mental, and social well-being, and not merely the absence of disease or infirmity.”

 – The World Health Organization

-Wellness, then, is more than just not being physically ill.
+Wellness is more than just not being physically ill.
 It encompasses additional vital elements of each individual’s life.
 It includes peer groups and the mental health of each person.
-The way we achieve wellness is developing our awareness of how we feel and making changes toward living our best and most fulfilling life.
+The way we achieve wellness, is developing our awareness of how we feel, and making changes toward living our best most fulfilling life.